Original Illustration by Stephanie DeAngelis

 First, she broke down what they actually are: "There are two types of dark circles.
 The first is under-eye circles with a bluish tinge, which are actually pools of blood underneath your eyes.
 The skin right below your eyes is very thin and delicate, and when blood pools, it shows right through."
 She continues, "The second is under-eye circles with a brown tint.
 This is usually caused by hyperpigmentation, which is partly genetic and can be exacerbated with sun exposure."

-Below, find a guide to every possible cause (and solution) for your under-eye circles.
+Below, find a guide to every possible cause (and solution) for your under-eye circles, plus check out our tutorial for how to conceal them.

 "Dark circles and puffiness are a combination of life and genetics—that means they can become more prominent after pulling long hours at the office, too many margarita-filled nights, sun and sometimes allergies," says Fan.